 The different types of electric car chargers

-On top of the different connector types, you should also be aware of the different types of chargers and charging stations.
+In addition to the different connector types, you should also be aware of the various types of chargers and charging stations.
 There are three levels of charging stations, from AC slow chargers right up to ultra-rapid DC chargers.

 The different types of electric car chargers are as follows: